High Wall

-High Wall is a 1947 American film noir starring Robert Taylor, Audrey Totter and Herbert Marshall.
-It was directed by Curtis Bernhardt from a screenplay by Sydney Boehm and Lester Cole, based on a play by Alan R. Clark and Bradbury Foote.
+High Wall is a 1947 American film noir starring Robert Taylor, Audrey Totter, and Herbert Marshall.
+It was directed by Curtis Bernhardt from a screenplay by Sydney Boehm and Lester Cole, based on a novel by Alan R. Clark and a play by Bradbury Foote.

 Plot

-Former WWII bomber pilot and recent ex-mercenary flyer Steven Kenet crashes his car into a river, trying to cover the evident strangulation murder of his wife with a suicide.
-He survives but is sent to the county psychiatric hospital for evaluation to determine if he is sane enough to be charged with murder.
-He has no memory of what happened, due to a pre-existing wartime brain injury having been reaggravated by a crash in Burma.
+Steven Kenet, a former WWII bomber pilot and recent mercenary flyer, crashes his car into a river, hoping to kill himself and cover up the strangulation murder of his wife Helen, whose body is in the passenger seat.
+He survives, but, due to a wartime brain injury that was aggravated by a crash in Burma, he says he has no memory of what happened, and is sent to the county psychiatric hospital to determine if he is sane enough to be charged with murder.

-Dr. Ann Lorrison takes an interest in his case, and in him.
-Surgery could relieve Kenet's brain injury, but he refuses to consent to it, stalling for time till he can find a way to clear himself and be able to take care of his six year-old son.
-In spite of pressure from the district attorney's office on hospital administrators to force a surgery on him, they refuse.
-However, when Lorrison informs him that his mother has died, ostensibly dooming his son to a county orphanage, Kenet changes his mind.
+Dr. Ann Lorrison takes an interest in Steven's case, and in him.
+An operation could resolve the cause of his headaches and blackouts, but he refuses to consent to it, as he thinks he is guilty, and would rather stay in the hospital than go to jail.
+In spite of pressure from the district attorney's office on hospital administrators to force surgery on him, they refuse.
+However, when Ann informs Steven that his mother has died, he changes his mind, now wanting to be declared sane so he can make decisions about what to do with his six-year-old son Richard, whom he hopes to keep out of the county orphanage.
+Without telling Steven, Ann brings Richard to stay with her and her aunt.

-Henry Cronner, janitor of the apartment building where Kennet's wife's boss, Willard Whitcombe lives, attempts to blackmail him over his potential role in her death.
-After being rebuffed, Cronner goes to see Kenet, hinting he can save him but withholding details until Kenet can pay.
-Before Kenet can, Whitcombe sends Cronner plummeting to his death down the building's elevator shaft.
+Meanwhile, Henry Cronner, the janitor at the apartment building where Helen's boss, Willard Whitcombe, lives, attempts to blackmail Whitcombe over his potential role in her death.
+After being rebuffed, Cronner goes to see Steven, hinting he knows there was a third person in the apartment when Helen died, but withholding details until Steven has control of his finances again.
+When Cronner mentions visiting Steven, Whitcombe sends Cronner plummeting to his death down the elevator shaft in their building.